Multiple Chemical Sensitivities

 Evaluation and Management

-- Case Studies in Environmental Medicine: Taking An Exposure History.
-Agency for Toxic Substances and Disease Registry (ATSDR), (2008, May 12).
-Also available as a 473 KB PDF, 65 pages.
+- Case Studies in Environmental Medicine: Taking An Exposure History (PDF).
+Agency for Toxic Substances and Disease Registry (ATSDR), (May 12, 2008).
 Helps increase the primary care provider’s knowledge of hazardous substances in the environment and to promote the adoption of medical practices that aid in the evaluation and care of potentially exposed patients.

 - Appendix 1: Exposure History Form.
 (May 12, 2008).

 - Magill, M. and A. Suruda.
 "Multiple Chemical Sensitivity Syndrome."
 American Family Physician 58(3):721-728, (September 1, 1998).
 Provides a description of MCS and its symptoms.
 It also presents recommendations for physicians' evaluation and management of the syndrome.

 - Dehart, R. "Editorials: Multiple Chemical Sensitivity."
 American Family Physician 58(3):652-654, (September 1, 1998).
 Provides critique and commentary on the article above.